THE AFCA APPROACH

 Online Training Assessment

 Knowledge training will be delivered through an online learning management system, broken into modules.
-Each module will cover a step in the SDFIM process, in sequence.
+Each module will cover a step in the requisite process, in sequence.
 The very first module will cover the definitions and process outline so students understand the training as part of the process.
 The student must pass the knowledge test for each module before progressing forward to the next.
 Each student will be provided with a manual with the requisite knowledge and teaching points and may keep this manual post the course to assist in their workplace.
 Assessment will be conducted through online testing, with a variety of multiple-choice and written tests.
 Students will be given several opportunities to meet the required standard, including assistance from the instructors and mentors.
 Once a student passes the required knowledge test they can move forward to the next module.
 Once all modules are completed successfully, the student is then able to undertake the Face to Face skills training and assessment phase.

 Face To Face Skills Training and Assessment